Should I Accept My Insurance Company’s First Offer?

 Pain and Suffering

 The insurance company’s first offer almost certainly does not take your pain and suffering into account.
 Pain and suffering after a car crash refer not only to the victim’s physical injuries but to psychological and emotional distress.
-Your lawyer will document this in negotiations with the insurance company.
+Your personal injury lawyer will document this in negotiations with the insurance company.

 Contact Douglas and London in New York